Functions for Working with Strings

 - Returns

-for a non-empty string.
+1for an empty string or0for a non-empty string.
 UInt8.

 Example